vtphan/sifter/README.md

-rows.py parses a delimited text files into "rows".
+This modules parses a delimited text files into data objects.
 Delimited text files can be comma-separated or tab-separated files.

 Delimited files must have a well-defined format, where the first row must specify names of all columns.
 There must be no missing values.